LifeScopeLabs/lifescope-voice/README.md

 	- **MVP**: Structured search terms (who, what, when, where, why)
 	- Natural Language Processing.

-- Passively capture voice data (speech text and recording) and store in LIFESCOPE.
+- Passively capture voice data (speech text and recording) and store in LifeScope.
 - AI Storytelling.
 	- "Here were the highlights from your trip to Hawaii...."